-The Marine VHF Radio Operators Certificate is designed to give Surf Lifeguards the knowledge and skill needed to be able to use a VHF radio while on patrol including emergency situations.
+The Marine VHF Radio Operators Certificate is designed to give Surf Lifeguards the knowledge and skill needed to be able to use a VHF radio while operating in emergency situations and search and rescue operations.
 It is a legal requirement for members to have this qualification to use a marine VHF radio.

 Prerequisites: 14 years of age | Current member of a SLS club | Surf Lifeguard Award (Refreshed) or Patrol Support